Introduction

 LengthArr<["1", "2"]>;

-TypeScript understands that length
+TypeScript recognizes length

 4. Indexed Access Types